Can You Feel The Love Tonight: A Pictorial Analysis of a Sex Scene That Wasn’t There When You Were Six

 Then he realizes, “Hey, this is actually really great!”

 He feels his problems melting away quickly.
 And he starts to lose all his worries.
 And he starts to think about more important stuff, like — mountains.
 And — the stars (more on those later).
-And if a horse can really tell if a midget is riding him.
+And if a turtle without a shell is naked or homeless.

 And then Simba gives in and becomes a full-blown stoner, Hakuna Matata-ing his problems away.